 "Non-Indigenous people — here’s what you can do, right now: 7 ways to support Indigenous people grieving in wake of news about 215 children."

 by Anna McKenzie, Local Journalism Initiative Reporter and Jacqueline Ronson

 CBC researched the progress of each Call to Action, by reaching out to relevant governments, faith groups, professional and community organisations for comment.
 They also cross-referenced federal funding announcements with actual and past financial expenditures.

 A short video from award-winning Cree and Lakota author and educator Monique Gray Smith: "I share tips on both talking to kids about Residential Schools, but also how to prepare yourself as the adult to have these conversations.
 The video is for parents, grandparents, educators...anyone really with children in their lives.
 Also included are a number of author tips of books to read, podcasts, etc to deepen and continue your learning."

 Documents the history of the United Church’s Indian Residential Schools in Canada, with pictures.
 This project was initiated by the Church’s Steering Committee on Residential Schools, comprised of Survivors from different residential schools across Canada and of United Church leaders and staff.
 It is intended as a form of repatriation to First Nations communities and recognition that the United Church has responsibility to engage in truth-telling about the Church’s role in the residential school system and in colonialism in general.

-The Indian Residential School History and Dialogue Centre (IRSHDC) at UBC addresses the colonial legacy of residential schools and other policies imposed by the Canadian government on Indigenous Peoples, and ensures that this history is acknowledged, examined and understood.
-The IRSHDC website offers resouces and research support for Survivors of residential schools, provides access to an online database containing digital copies of residential school records and educational resources on the history of residential schools in Canada.
+The Indian Residential School History and Dialogue Centre (IRSHDC) at UBC addresses the colonial legacy of residential schools and other policies imposed by the Canadian government on Indigenous Peoples, and ensures that this history is acknowledged, examined and understood within the UBC community.